Easily use any BOM as a Gradle Version Catalog.

 1 | You will have to add an import for net.pearx.kasechange.CaseFormat into the build file.
 The dependency is already available for use when you apply the plugin |

-it.aliasSuffixGenerator = { _, _, artifactId ->
+using.aliasSuffixGenerator = { _, _, artifactId ->

 caseChange(artifactId, CaseFormat.LOWER_HYPEN, CaseFormat.CAMEL) (1)